topanitanw/basic_gtest_for_local_installation/README.md

 # basic_gtest_for_local_installation
-This repository stores a basic gtest file and makefile for a local installation of the gtest.
+This repository demonstrates how to install googletest locally and to write the makefile for the test.